 Appeal to the Special Educational Needs and Disability Tribunal

 Feedback from parents across the region indicated that they wanted a choice of provider when it came to mediation.
 As a consequence a tendering exercise was conducted on behalf of the 9 local authorities in the East Midlands.
 The opportunity to tender was advertised nationally and across the EU and a total of 6 providers applied.
 These tender bids were evaluated against a number of criteria including amongst other things: experience in delivering such services; training and safeguarding arrangements; and value-for-money.
 In total 2 providers were successful in being awarded contracts to deliver both disagreement resolution and mediation services – KIDS and The Together Trust, whilst a 3rd provider – Global Mediation (see above) were awarded the contract to deliver independent mediation advice.
+Mediation can take place about all elements of the plan including education, health and social care provision and information.

 In order to progress an appeal (except where this about the name or the type of placement – see above) or if you wish to consider mediation please contact Global Mediation on 0800 064 4488, to ensure that you receive impartial mediation advice first.